privacy-tech-lab/gpc-privacy-choice/README.md

 ### Scheme 6: Enabling/Disabling GPC for All Sites

 Scheme 6 is the simplest of all schemes.
 Upon running the extension for the first time, users are prompted as to whether they would like to send GPC signals to all websites they visit or not.
 They may change this preference on the Options Page.
-However, no domain list is present, and they cannot personalize their choices.
+Users can select to which domains they want to send GPC signals via a domain list on the Options Page.

 <p align="center">
   <img width="800" alt="Scheme 6 screenshot." src="https://user-images.githubusercontent.com/54873610/148790468-28c41e3e-b9db-408e-a927-65a0c4955131.png">